ankaboot-source/wikiadviser/docs/NOTES.md

   - Our custom code is marked by `/* Custom WikiAdviser */` comments.
   - Change `const wikiadviserApiHost = "https://api.wikiadviser.io";` to your local wikiadviser Api Host (backend).
 - In `./backend/.env` use the `service_role` key from <b>supabase</b> for `SUPABASE_SECRET_PROJECT_TOKEN`

+- Don't forget to copy and paste the email templates from `email-templates` to <b>supabase</b> templates.

 ## Important links and references